tcpdump Commands

 sudo tcpdump -i any 'port 80 or port 443 or port 8080' -w cert_traffic.pcap

 Capture HTTP, HTTPS, and alternate ports.
-Monitor ACME challenges and certificate validation.
+Monitor ACME challenges and certificate validation traffic.

 Debug SNI (Server Name Indication)

-Capture OCSP requests and responses.
-Monitor certificate revocation checking.
+Capture OCSP requests and responses (typically sent over HTTP on port 80).
+Monitor certificate revocation checking and OCSP stapling.

 Combine multiple conditions with AND